DarAntNel/PlayingChessFundamentals/README.md

 # PlayingChessFundamentals
 PlayingChessFundamentals

+Please note some of this projects findings were recorded using the changes on the Minimax branch of this repository, that should also be taken into consideration.

 In this project we make use of the python-chess project to simulate chess gameplay using our newly implemented search and decision making algorithms